 The information requested includes:

-• The name of the Corporation, which must contain the word “Corporation,” “Incorporated,” “Limited,” or an abbreviation.
+- The name of the Corporation must contain the words “Corporation,” “Incorporated,” “Limited,” or an abbreviation.

-• Number of shares that can be authorized to issue.
+- Number of shares that can be authorized to be issued.

-• Name, address, and signature of the incorporator.
-This can be the owners of the Corporation or someone helping with the formation of the entity.
+- The incorporator’s name, address, and signature.
+This can be the corporation’s owners or someone helping with the formation of the entity.

 The Hawaii Articles of Incorporation can be filed online or submitted by mail.
 The mailing address is: